 There are many opportunities for graduate students to gain work experience while studying.
 However, the University has strict guidelines on how many hours full-time students should be working during full term.
-There are also restrictions for students on Tier 4 visas which students should familiarise themselves with before seeking work.
+There are also restrictions for students on Student Visas which students should familiarise themselves with before seeking work.